splunk/addonfactory-ucc-generator/docs/quickstart.md

 * Python 3.7 or later
 * Git

-> Git is used to generate the add-on version from the Git tags.
+> **Note:** Git is used to generate the add-on version from the Git tags.
 Alternatively, you can use the `--ta-version` parameter and specify the version by yourself.

 ## Install